Gallery

 Matched to tracked companies

-WARN Act filings from state labor departments • Legally mandated 60-day advance notice • Source: Stanford warn-scraper (34 states)
+WARN Act filings from state labor departments • Dates shown are effective layoff dates — future dates are advance notices required by WARN Act (60-day notice period) • Source: Stanford warn-scraper (34 states)

 Context: AI-Washing